Professional Negligence Claims against Solicitors and Other Professionals

-Although we propose to now provide more information with regard to claims against Solicitors, many of the comments and observations below also apply to claims against other professionals as well.
+Although we propose to now provide more information with regard to a claim against a Solicitor, many of the comments and observations below also apply to claims against other professionals as well.

-Our experienced team of qualified lawyers have extensive experience of successfully recovering damages in claims against other Solicitors who have acted negligently and in breach of contract when pursuing clinical negligence and accident claims on behalf of their clients.
-Examples of such claims against Solicitors include:-
+Our experienced team of qualified lawyers have extensive experience of successfully recovering damages in professional negligence claims against Solicitors who have acted negligently and in breach of contract when pursuing clinical negligence and accident claims on behalf of their clients.
+Examples of such legal action against Solicitors include:-

 - Failing to properly advise with regard to limitation;